Thursday, September 18, 2025

 • Find new markets

 What information technology brings forth is innovation.
 An innovation that impacts and changes everything that existed till now – making them better.
-IT was able to impact the HRM in many ways and they are given below.
+IT is able to impact the HRM in many ways.
+Here are a few given below.

 5. Automation of HRM